Phantasiae-git/Cub3d/README.md

 Instead of static pixel art, the wall textures are the current frame itself.
 Each cardinal wall direction gets a version of the rendered frame rotated to match its orientation (0°, 90°, 180°, 270° for N, E, S, W).
 The result is a mirror-house effect.

-**How it works:** the DDA raycasting pass runs once for each wall direction to generate four rotated frame textures, then one final pass composites the scene using those generated textures as wall surfaces.
+**How it works:** the DDA raycasting pass runs once for each wall direction to generate 4 rotated frame textures, then one final pass composites the scene using those generated textures as wall surfaces.

 ---